makersacademy/bowling-challenge/README.md

 1. Installed ESLint.
 2. TDD simple functions to calculate sum for single roll, and for 10 rolls (without logic for strike/spare).
-3. Developed a simple interface for user's input.
+3. Developed a simple interface to get user's input.
+4. Added function to check for strikes or spares.